-4. Third through tenth hours:
+4. Remaining seven hours:

-Avoid operating at full throttle for more than 5 minutes at a time.
-Let the engine cool between full-throttle runs.
-Vary engine speed occasionally.
+Run the engine at any speed.
+However, avoid operating at full throttle for more than 5 minutes at a time.

 5. After the first 10 hours:

 Operate the engine normally.
 Use only straight gasoline in the fuel tank.
 The Yamaha oil injection system provides proper lubrication for normal operation.